Deferral of tax payments

 If your taxable income for 2019/20 is going to be lower than in 2018/19 there may be the opportunity to reduce your payments on account, and potentially claim a refund of tax already paid.

-If you are self-employed there are extended Time to Payment arrangements available for PAYE and National Insurance liabilities, and an automatic deferral of VAT payments.
+If you are self-employed there are extended Time to Pay arrangements available for PAYE and National Insurance liabilities, and an automatic deferral of VAT payments.

 For further information and guidance, please get in touch.